 Dogs beg for food because they know it's a way to get what they want.
 Which makes sense, right?
 They also counter surf because it's easy.
-Big puppy dog eyes begging at the dinner table can be cute at first, but once a dog learns begging behavior, it can be difficult to get them to stop.
+Big puppy dog eyes begging at the dinner table can be cute at first, but once a dog learns begging behavior it can be difficult to get them to stop.

-There are 5 guides in Food Manners to help train your dog not to beg or steal food, as well as strategies for preventing these behaviors in the first place.
+There are 3 guides in Food Manners to help train your dog not to beg or steal food, as well as strategies for preventing these behaviors in the first place.
 If you're ready to put an end to your dog's begging and food stealing, dive into an overview of each guide below so you can choose which training you want to get started with.

 Food is super tempting.
 For both humans and dogs.
 If your dog tends to steal food, you're not alone.
 Dogs stealing food is a very common behavior problem, but it's also a behavior that can be changed with training.